googlegenomics/htsget/README.md

 Note that you will require versions of `samtools` and `htslib` that support the environment variables used above (`CURL_CA_BUNDLE` and `HTS_AUTH_LOCATION`).
 This support was added in October of 2017.

+# Known Issues

+* The server isn't very efficient at limiting what reads are returned.
+This is an area we are actively working to improve (see issue #26).

+* Filters on fields are ignored.
+The server does not implement any filtering beyond read range and reference name filters.
+We do not currently plan to add support for this.
+If this is important to you, please file an issue and let us know.